-The work included stabilization of old mining stopes, some of which consisted of caverns the size of 12-storey buildings.
-DCN assessed the empty chambers, determined the requirements necessary to stabilize these chambers, and developed the plan to backfill the voids with paste material.
+Work in 2014 – undertaken as a joint venture operating as Detoncho Nahanni Limited (DCN) – included stabilization of old mining stopes, some of which consisted of caverns the size of 12-storey buildings.
+Nahanni assessed the empty chambers, determined the requirements necessary to stabilize these chambers, and developed the plan to backfill the voids with paste material.
 The backfill paste was created with reclaimed tailings allowing for an on-site source of material, and reducing the need for trucked in aggregate.
 This paste was used in the stabilization of each underground chamber and reduced further degradation of both the crown/sill and rib pillars.
 Paste material was delivered to each underground stope with use of boreholes from the surface.
-A Nahanni-designed quality control program included the use of a wireless network of live-feed cameras as well as laser cavity scans where necessary.
+A Nahanni-designed quality control program included the use of a wireless network of live-feed cameras as well as laser cavity scans.
 This technology was implemented to ensure the backfill activities were completed as designed.

 In 2018 – 2019 Nahanni returned to execute the underground mine backfill for the C5-09 Stope Complex Stabilization at Giant Mine, Yellowknife, NT.
 This involved deploying a non-segregating paste material, formulated on-site using reclaimed tailings.
 Nahanni managed the paste design, which included processed tailings, water, binder, and chemical additives.
 The comprehensive backfill program also included a 10-meter thick Self-Consolidating Concrete (SCC) formulation.